uprighted-learners/ptsb-sep-2024-day-38/README.md

 ## Posts

 - Anyone can view posts
-- Anyon can complete the contact form
+- Anyone can complete the contact form
 - Logged in users can create a new post
 - Logged in users can edit their posts
 - Logged in users can delete their posts